telereso/telereso/react-native/README.md

 Make sure your already set up your normal localization using [i18n](https://docs.expo.io/versions/latest/sdk/localization/)

-There is 2 option to initialization :
+There are 2 options to initialization :

 1. `init()`
-   Will not make api calls it's just to set up resources, In your `App.dart` file, call `init()` and make sure to pass `i18n` object:
+   Will not make api calls it's just to set up resources, In your `App.ts` file, call `init()` and make sure to pass `i18n` object:

    ```